---

 ::: rmdnote

-B's group differences do not change at different levels of A. OR A's group differences do not change at different levels of B.
+**The null hypothesis of interaction**: B's group differences do not change across different levels of A. OR A's group differences do not change at different levels of B.

 :::